ekandell/ekandell.github.io/docs/projects.markdown

 - ## Encrypted File Sharing
 [Project Spec](https://fa22.cs161.org/proj2/) \- Github repo and design doc available upon request
 <br>
-##### A project for my cybersecurity class, which was very tough but very rewarding.
-I built a client to store data in an insecure database utilizing public and private key cryptography, digital signatures, HMACs, Password-based and hash-based key derivation, and more.
+##### For a project for my cybersecurity class, which was very tough but very rewarding, I built a client to store data in an insecure database utilizing public and private key cryptography, digital signatures, HMACs, Password-based and hash-based key derivation, and more.
 Although writing the \>1000 lines of Golang was difficult, the design of this project was more so.
-I'm very proud of this project due to it's complexity both in conceptual understanding and implementation.
+I'm proud of this project due to it's complexity both in conceptual understanding and implementation.
 <br>

 - ## RookieDB
 [Project Spec](https://fa22.cs161.org/proj2/) \- Github repo available upon request
 <br>
 ##### Over the course of a semester, I built nearly every aspect of a database management system in Java.
-RookieDB used B+ tree indices, and supported various advancements that are essential to today's database systems.
+I implemented B+ tree indices and supported various advancements that are essential to today's database systems.
 These included query optimization, recovery logging, concurrency.
-I also learned SQL as I worked on it so as to be able to properly use the software.
+I also learned SQL as I worked on the project so as to be able to properly use the software.
 <br>

 - ## Build Your Own World